The algebra of parallel endomorphisms of a germ of pseudo-Riemannian metric: Introducing a special class of functions

 -- instead of the value and derivatives of $f$ at the single point $m$ (a ``transversal'' to $\UU$), the values and derivatives of $\cf$, which is $f$ along the level $\TT:=\{(\nu y)=0\}=\{\forall i,(\nu y_i)=0\}$, a transversal to the leaves of $\II$.

 So in the complex case, you choose the value and derivatives of a holomorphic function at some point (ensuring a convergence condition), the rest of the function is given by a power series.
 In the ``nilomorphic'' case, you choose the value of $f$ along some transversal $\TT$ to $\II$ (ensuring the ``adaptation'' condition \ref{defadapted}), the rest of the function is given by a power series.
-Notice finally that, as $\nu^n=0$, this series in powers of $(\nu y)$ is not only an analytic function, but even a {\em polynomial} one, of degree $n-1$.
-So $f$ is polynomial along the leaves of $\II$; in particular, this means that this notion makes sense, in any $N$-nilomorphic coordinates system; see Example \ref{jets} for an explanatory point of view.
+As $\nu^n=0$, this series in powers of $(\nu y)$ is even a {\em polynomial}, of degree $n-1$.
+So $f$ is polynomial along the leaves of $\II$ ---~thus this notion makes sense, in any $N$-nilomorphic coordinates system; see Example \ref{jets} for an explanatory point of view.
 Transversely to those leaves however, $f$ may be only of class $C^{n-1}$. \end{rem}